 Step 3: Outline in which place customers can buy your product

 This place needs to be accessible to potential buyers.
 Think of where potential customers look for your product.
 What kind of stores do they visit?
-Describe what channel customers use for buying products.
+Describe what channels customers use for buying products.
 Do they buy products online or in physical shops?
 Possible channels are retail, wholesale, mail order, phone order, online shop, direct sales, or peer to peer.

 Step 4: Explain how you will promote your product

 Promotion of your product or service encourages brand recognition and sales.
 Advertising, like television commercials or printed media, is an important form of promotion.
 With promotion you encourage your (potential) customers to buy your product.
 Describe through which form and channel you want to promote, and what content will appeal to your customers.
 A few examples of promotion forms are: video, image, event, game, goodie, slideshow, app, and infographic.